tristanpadiou/MCP-Agent/README.md

 - **openai**: OpenAI API client (included in pydantic-ai)
 - **pydantic**: Data validation and settings management

+All dependencies are managed by `uv` and specified in `pyproject.toml`.

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
+3. Install dependencies: `uv sync`
-3. Make your changes
+4. Make your changes
-4. Test thoroughly
+5. Test thoroughly: `uv run pytest`
+6. Format code: `uv run black src/`
-5. Submit a pull request
+7. Submit a pull request

 ## License